Yuvraj03062004/electric-sales-by-states/README.md

 It helps users explore trends over the years, compare states, and gain insights into the EV market growth.

 ## 🎯 Objective
-The objective of this project is to analyze and visualize the adoption of Electric Vehicles (EVs) across Indian states using an interactive and insightful dashboard.
+1.The objective of this project is to analyze and visualize the adoption of Electric Vehicles (EVs) across Indian states using an interactive and insightful dashboard.
-It is designed to help decision-makers, businesses, and analysts quickly identify market trends, growth opportunities, and high-performing regions in the EV sector
+2.It is designed to help decision-makers, businesses, and analysts quickly identify market trends, growth opportunities, and high-performing regions in the EV sector
-By converting raw datasets into actionable insights, this project bridges the gap between complex data and clear decision-making.
+3.By converting raw datasets into actionable insights, this project bridges the gap between complex data and clear decision-making.

 ## 📊 Features
 - **Year & State Filters** – Select specific years or states to customize the view.